jonashackt/microservice-ui-nuxt-js/README.md

 We should start to create a new Pulumi Access Token `PULUMI_ACCESS_TOKEN` at https://app.pulumi.com/jonashackt/settings/tokens

-Now we need to create the AWS specific variables: `AWS_ACCESSKEY_ID` and `AWS_SECRET_ACCESSKEY`.
+Now we need to create the AWS specific variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (they need to be exactly named like this, see https://www.pulumi.com/docs/intro/cloud-providers/aws/setup/#environment-variables).
 Create them all as GitHub Repository Secrets.

 There should be all these vars defined: